Squared Dehn twists and deformed symplectic invariants: Fukaya categories

-In the case of $\fuk(M,\theta)$, standard techniques show that the endomorphism space $\hhom((L,L)$ of any object $L$ is isomorphic as a graded $\field$-algebra to the singular cohomology $H(L;\field)$ of $L$.
+In the case of $\fuk(M,\theta)$, standard techniques (e.g. the Piunikhin--Salamon--Schwarz isomorphism) show that the endomorphism space $\hhom(L,L)$ of any object $L$ is isomorphic as a graded $\field$-algebra to the singular cohomology $H(L;\field)$ of $L$.
 Under this isomorphism, the multiplicative unit of $H(L;\field)$ plays the role of an identity morphism in $H\fuk(M,\theta)$.
 In particular, since the cohomology category has an identity morphism for every object, we say that $\fuk(M,\theta)$ is {\em cohomologically unital}.